-The infectious energy of jazz dance—the sharp isolations, explosive jumps, and lightning-fast turns—is what draws so many beginners to the studio.
-That same dynamism, however, demands a lot from your body.
+The infectious energy of jazz dance—with its sharp isolations, explosive jumps, and lightning-fast turns—demands a lot from your body.
 The secret to unlocking your potential while staying safe isn't just raw talent; it's the disciplined bookends of your practice: a targeted warm-up and a mindful cool-down.
-This isn't just generic advice; it's your essential toolkit for building strength, preventing setbacks, and finding joy in every step.
+This is your essential toolkit for building strength, preventing setbacks, and finding joy in every step.
 Let's break down exactly how to build these essential practices.

 The Jazz Dancer's Warm-Up: Your Performance Ignition

 Skipping your warm-up is like trying to drive a car in freezing weather without letting the engine idle.
 You might move, but you're straining the system.
-Think of a proper warm-up as programming your body for peak performance.
 For a jazz dancer, this pre-dance routine is non-negotiable.
-It does more than just "get the blood flowing"; it specifically prepares your muscles, tendons, and nervous system for the unique challenges of jazz.
+Think of it as programming your body for peak performance.
+A targeted warm-up does more than get the blood flowing; it specifically prepares your muscles, tendons, and nervous system for the unique challenges of jazz, increasing muscle elasticity and neural readiness.
+This is crucial for executing quick, coordinated moves like pirouettes and jetés safely and dramatically reduces your risk of common beginner injuries, such as strained hamstrings or sprained ankles.

 Your 10-Minute Pre-Class Routine

-- Step-Touches with Arm Sweeps: Step side-to-side, sweeping your arms overhead and down in time with the music.
+- Step-Touches with Arm Sweeps: Step side-to-side, sweeping arms overhead with energy and down in time with the music, keeping your chest lifted.

-- Jogging in Place: Gradually lift your knees higher.
+- Jogging in Place: Start softly and gradually lift your knees higher.

-- Rhythmic Skips: Add a little bounce and swing to your arms.
+- Rhythmic Skips: Add a little bounce and a relaxed swing to your arms.

-- Leg Swings: Forward/back and side-to-side (hold the barre or a wall for balance).
+- Leg Swings: Swing one leg forward/back and side-to-side.
+Hold the barre or a wall for balance, controlling the motion from your hip.

-- Arm Circles and Figure Eights: Prepare your shoulders for port de bras.
+- Arm Circles and Figure Eights: Prepare your shoulders for port de bras with large, controlled circles.

 - Hip Circles and Torso Isolations: Gently mobilize your core for those signature jazz movements.

-- Ankle Rolls: Point and flex your feet to warm up the ankles for releves and jumps.
+- Ankle Rolls: Lift one foot and slowly roll the ankle, pointing and flexing to warm up for relevés and jumps.

-- Pliés: In both parallel and first position, focusing on alignment.
+- Pliés: In both parallel and first position, focusing on knee alignment over your toes.

-- Gentle Battements: Slow, controlled kicks to the front, side, and back.
+- Gentle Battements: Perform slow, controlled kicks to the front, side, and back.

 - Practice a Simple Jazz Square or Step-Ball-Change: This is a great way to connect your mind and feet before the choreography begins.